A Beginner’s Guide to Breeding Gun Dogs

 After spending years as a loving gun dog owner, you may decide that you want to try your hand at gun dog breeding.
 The idea of looking after puppies and finding good homes for them would appeal to many gun dog owners, but this is just a small part of a large undertaking.
-This ArdMoor guide is here to help you decide whether gun dog breeding is right for you and to offer some hints and tips along the way.
+This ArdMoor guide is here to help you decide whether breeding gun dogs is right for you and to offer some hints and tips along the way.

 Selecting the breeding parents

 One advantage you may have as an owner who works their gun dog is your knowledge of the breed and the qualities you expect to find in each dog.
 This will help you in choosing your Stud (father) and Dam (mother).
 The items which require thorough checking prior to selection are genetic background (to ensure the pair are not directly related and prevent the genetic defects of inbreeding), temperament and physical characteristics.
 N.B.
 Before reviewing physical characteristics, be sure to research any common problems which are associated with your chosen breed.
 For example, Labrador Retrievers are known to frequently suffer from hip displaysia, which can cause problems with walking and running.
 You should also check that the dogs are the right age for breeding and consider having a professional vet provide a second opinion on the health of your chosen Stud and Dam.